Richard Kinder Teen Killer Kidnapping Murder

 Richard Kinder is currently incarcerated at the St. Clair Correctional Facility

-Richard Kinder is currently serving a life sentence without parole
+Richard Kinder is serving a life without parole sentence